Perturbative analysis of the Wess-Zumino flow: The Wess-Zumino flow

 \item[(d)] Impose the momentum conservation at each vertex and integrate over undetermined loop momenta.

 \item[(e)] Compute the usual combinatoric factors.

-\end{itemize} In addition, we mention about rules and properties that are common with the Yang-Mills flow\cite{Luscher:2011bx}.
-Diagrams with closed flow-line loops are absent because any loop has at least a field propagator.
-The flow lines depend on the difference between two flow times of endpoints.
-The flow time dependence of propagators are determined by the sum of flow times at the endpoints.
+\end{itemize} These rules are given in Euclidean space.
+In addition, we mention rules and properties that are common with the Yang-Mills flow\cite{Luscher:2011bx}.
+Diagrams with closed flow line loops are absent because any loop has at least a field propagator.
+The flow lines depend on the difference between two flow times of end points.
+The flow time dependence of propagators are determined by the sum of flow times at the end points.